School of Medicine

 Biography

-I am a postdoctoral researcher in the Nottingham Digestive Diseases Centre and NIHR Nottingham Biomedical Research Centre.
+I am a Senior Research Fellow in the Nottingham Digestive Diseases Centre and NIHR Nottingham Biomedical Research Centre.
 Currently I am part of an EU/IMI project aiming to understand the immune response during drug-induced liver injury (DILI) and develop new biomarkers to aid in its detection.
-I also provide bioinformatics methods support to researchers within the Nottingham BRC, and am a deputy lead for postgraduate student training in the School of Medicine.
+I also provide bioinformatics methods support to researchers within the Nottingham BRC.
+From 2022-2024 I was deputy lead for postgraduate student training in the School of Medicine.

-• Immune phenotyping in checkpoint and drug-induced liver injury using mass and flow cytometry
+• Immune phenotyping in checkpoint and drug-induced liver injury using mass/flow cytometry, single-cell and bulk RNA-seq

-• The role of monocytes in immune-mediated liver diseases
+• The application of AI-based image analysis in liver pathology

 • The microbiome in liver disease - 16S and metagenomic sequencing